 - The best way to get around Hualien is on foot.
 It takes about 15 minutes to walk from Hualien Train Station to the centre of the city.

 - There are bicycle rentals if you want to be on two wheels.

 - And if you want to rent a scooter, that is also an option but you will need to rent one with a proper license.
 There are many scooter rentals near the train station.

 Want to read this later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

 The majority of travellers will fly into Taipei Taoyuan International Airport in Taipei (台北) because there are a lot more flights flying into Taipei than Hualien.
 As soon as you pick up your luggage, take the commuter train to Taipei Main Train Station then a high-speed express train to Hualien.

-- Taipei Taoyuan International Airport to Taipei Main Train Station
+- MRT: from Taipei Taoyuan International Airport to Taipei Main Train Station

 - Time: 45 minutes